MuscleMap/MuscleMap/README.md

     If PyTorch indicates that CUDA is **available**, then the system is functioning correctly.
 If PyTorch indicates that it is not available, verify whether your system has a compatible driver installed (repeat Step 2).
 Note: This availability check is used by PyTorch for both CUDA and ROCm backends.

-9. To use mm_register_to_template, you will need [Spinal Cord Toolbox](https://spinalcordtoolbox.com/) installed.
+Step 8.
+To use mm_register_to_template, you will need [Spinal Cord Toolbox](https://spinalcordtoolbox.com/) installed.
 We have only tested mm_register_to_template using Spinal Cord Toolbox [Version 6.5](https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases/tag/6.5).

 ### Usage

-1. Activate python environment:
+Step 1.
+Activate python environment:
     ~~~
     conda activate MuscleMap
     ~~~

-2. To run mm_segment:
+Step 2.
+To run mm_segment:

     ~~~
     mm_segment -i image.nii.gz